mdn/translated-content-de/files/de/web/api/window/location/index.md

   let _scrollId = -1;
   let _bookMark;

-  // duration: die Dauer in Millisekunden jedes Frames
+  // duration: the duration in milliseconds of each frame
-  // frames: Anzahl der Frames für jeden Scroll let duration = 200;
+  // frames: number of frames for each scroll let duration = 200;
   let frames = 10;